a13ks3y/ATab/readme.md

 ## Road-map
 - ⚠ fix deploy process!
+- consider using typescript and any test-suite (probbably just angular? is it normal to use angular for building browser extention?)
 - download icons for permanent bookmarks (manual or pre-build task?)
 - consider using [animate](https://animate.style/) css-library
 - refactor all 💩